50th ANNIVERSARY

 Photo on walk from Abbotswell to Dur Hill © D Knapp 2012

-If or when you manage to go on any of the scheduled walks on the Events page or our NEW self-guided walks, please feel free to post photos or comments up on our FACEBOOK PAGE.
+If or when you manage to go on any of the scheduled walks on the Events page or our Self-Guided Walks, please feel free to post photos or comments up on our FACEBOOK PAGE.
 It is lovely to stay connected and exchange news about how much exercise and good fun we all have.
 Facebook is, after all, a way of keeping in touch with one another.